 - Vicenza is not that far away – you may decide to add on another day – a beautiful town with lots to do as well!

-VIsiting Nove and Bassano del Grappa for me was not only an Italian pottery run, but I also made friends and learned a lot about this region.
-Looking forward to another adventure in Italy and returning to say “Ciao” and maybe a little shopping, o.k a lot!
+Consequently, while vIsiting Nove and Bassano del Grappa for me was not only Italian pottery run, but I also made friends.
+Also, I learned a lot about the region.
+Definitely, I am looking forward to another adventure soon and returning to say “Ciao” and maybe a do little more shopping, o.k, a lot!

 In a hurry ~ here’s the VLOG!